xiulinyang/relative-amr-eval/README.md

 # relative-amr-eval
-This repository contains the code and dataset for the paper *Comparative Analysis of Seq2Seq and Compositional Models in AMR Parsing: Evaluating Performance on English Relative Clause Reentrancies*.
+This repository contains the code and dataset for the paper *The Relative Clauses AMR Parsers Hate Mosts* by Xiulin Yang and Nathan Schneider.

 ## dataset
 - ```ewt.zip```: the output and alignment from spring